 In 2017, United Way hired Jason Martin as the director of the hunger coalition, thanks to a grant from the CREATE Foundation’s Marchbanks fund.
 Jason is working with the local food pantries, hot meals programs like Saints Brew, the Salvation Army, and Meals on Wheels, and school programs that provide weekend backpacks and in-school food pantries for students in need.

-Recently, Jason coordinated the first-ever Summer Backpack Program, which provided almost 700 students in Lee County with weekly boxes of food over the summer when free lunches and breakfasts and weekend backpacks are not available.
+In 2018, Jason coordinated the first-ever summer fackpack program, which provided almost 700 students in Lee County with weekly boxes of food over the summer when free lunches and breakfasts and weekend backpacks are not available.

 Hunger Coalition in the News